Siege of Mirandola (1511): Pope Julius II’s campaign against the French

-The attack and siege of Mirandola
+Attack and siege of Mirandola

-Although the Pope’s forces were too small to attempt another attack of Ferrara, Julius was determined to continue his campaign against France and chose to attack two outposts of the dominion of Ferrara, Concordia and Mirandola.
+Although the Pope’s forces were too small to attempt another attack on Ferrara, Julius was determined to continue his campaign against France and chose to attack two outposts of the dominion of Ferrara, Concordia and Mirandola.
 The Pope’s reasoning was that holding these castles west of Ferrara would prevent the French from coming to the aid of Ferrara.

-Concordia fell easily, but Mirandola withstood the Papal attack and as the new year started a siege of Mirandola began.
+Concordia fell easily, but Mirandola withstood the Papal attack, and as the new year started a siege of Mirandola began.
 Unhappy with his generals, Julius set out for Mirandola on 2 January 1511.
 Upon arriving in Mirandola, Julius berated his generals and immediately took command of the military operation.
-Still Mirandola held out and even refused to surrender when Julius threatened that the castle would be pillaged after it was taken.
+Still, Mirandola held out and even refused to surrender when Julius threatened that the castle would be pillaged after it was taken.

-Finally on 19 January 1511 Mirandola surrendered.
+Finally, on 19 January 1511, Mirandola surrendered.
 Once inside the castle, Julius did his utmost to restrain his troops from pillage and to protect the people.